jashish24/Docker/README.md

 #### @TODOs:

 1. Consolidate multiple setup commands to single command
+2. Preservation of container data even after removal
-2. Pass environment variables from .env to reactjs
+3. Pass environment variables from .env to reactjs
-3. Better documentation
+4. Better documentation

+Any help or suggestion are always welcome.

 ##